-In fact they could be the same angle, as they are for example in Proposition I.5, whose diagram is in Figure 2.6.
-Here the sides AB and A $\Gamma$ of the triangle AB $\Gamma$ are given as being equal to one another.
+In fact they could be the same angle, as they are for example in Euclid's Proposition 1.5, whose diagram is in Figure 2.6.
+Here the sides AB and $A\Gamma$ of the triangle AB Γ are given as being equal to one another.
 By construction, AZ = AH.
-Since also the angle ZAH is common to the triangles AZ $\Gamma$ and AHB, these two triangles are congruent to one another, by Proposition I.4-but strictly speaking, this conclusion requires us to recognize that the common angle of the two triangles is equal to itself.
-We must also recognize that this angle can be expressed indifferently as ZA $\Gamma$ or HAB.
+Since also the angle ZAH is common to the triangles AZ Γ and AHB, these two triangles are congruent to one another, by Proposition 1.4-but strictly speaking, this conclusion requires us to recognize that the common angle of the two triangles is equal to itself.
+We must also recognize that this angle can be expressed indifferently as ZA Γ or HAB.
 Euclid does not say this explicitly.

 Mazur's concern is more with the question of whether your triangles are the same as my triangles, or your numbers are the same as my numbers.
-He says [54, p.
+He says [55, p.
 225], "Equivalence (of structure) in the above 'compromise' is the primary issue, rather than equality of mathematical objects" where again I think "equality" can be read as sameness.
 The "compromise" is between the treatment of the number 5 as a particular standard fiveelement set, and its treatment as the class of all five-element sets.
-The compromise is to let you use your five-element set, and let me use mine, as long as what each of us does with it can be "translated" into what the other does with it.
+The compromise is to let you use your five, and let me use mine, as long as what each of us does with it can be "translated" into what the other does with it.
 Mazur elaborates on how the language of category theory lets us talk about these things.
 However, I think there is no question that, in any instance of actually doing mathematics, there is only one number 5.
 There may be different five-element sets, but there is only one five, be it a particular five-element set reserved as a standard, or be it the unique class consisting precisely of all five-element sets.

 For Euclid, the matter is less clear.
 But before looking at his treatment of numbers in particular, I want to answer the question raised at the beginning of this section.
 Euclid's proof of Proposition I.4 is a real proof, because it is based on several applications of the principle that equal straight lines can be made to coincide, and likewise equal angles.
 This principle is not explicitly stated; but should it have been?
 What else can equality of straight lines or angles mean?
+(The question of why, in the proof, $\mathsf{B}\mathsf{\Gamma}$ should coincide with EZ , once their endpoints coincide, will be considered in the next section.)